YangyangFu/autonomous-driving-book/README.md

         ./run_server/run_carla_0.9.14.bat
     ```

+2. Run visualization.
+Open a new terminal and type:

+    ```bash
+    bash run_visualization/run_carla_viz.sh
+    ```

+    Then open a browser and go to `localhost:8000`.

-2. Open a new terminal to run Carla client:
+4. Open a new terminal to run Carla client:

     For Ubuntu,